gabrieltardochi/multimodal-movie-retrieval-pytorch/README.md

 # multimodal-movie-retrieval-pytorch
-Basic demo on how to apply `SuperTriplets` to fine-tune CLIP-based embeddings for pairs of movie cover photos and plot outlines to build a multimodal search engine
+Basic demo on how to apply `SuperTriplets` to fine-tune CLIP-based embeddings for pairs of movie cover photos and plot outlines to build a multimodal search engine.

 ![movie retrieval proposed architecture](docs/movie-retrieval-arch-white.png)